Skip to content

 Branches

-All branches are created from develop and adhere to strict branch naming:
+All branches are created from master and adhere to strict branch naming:

 • New feature: feature/<id-issue-if-it-is>-<pair-words-about-feature>